abhishekarya1/Hash-Define-myNotes/content/maths/fibonacci.md

 [Link#2](https://www.geeksforgeeks.org/fibonacci-coding/)

 ### Modular Nature of Fibonacci
 Fibonacci series is always periodic under modular representation i.e. _F (mod m)_ will repeat after a certain period and the cycle will repeat too.
+This means we can find numbers diisible by a given number (_m_) at regular intervals in the Fibonacci sequence.
 [Examples](https://www.geeksforgeeks.org/nth-multiple-number-fibonacci-series/)

+The period is calle the [Pisano period](https://www.geeksforgeeks.org/fibonacci-number-modulo-m-and-pisano-period/).

 ### References
 1. [GeeksforGeeks](https://www.geeksforgeeks.org/mathematical-algorithms/#fibonacci)<br>